 With any infection of the pulp, root canal therapy is going to be necessary.
 Here are the signs you may have an infection:

 ► Heightened sensitivity to temperature

 ► Pain in a tooth or gums

-If you experience any of these symptoms, call today for a 90-minute consultation.
+If you experience any of these symptoms, call today to schedule your consultation.
 Leaving an infected tooth untreated has serious health risks.
 The infection can spread all the way to the jaw bone, causing deterioration and illness.